Associate | Established: 1993

 SMO 1: Quality Assurance

-The Law on Audit of Financial Statements and Auditing of 2017 requires mandatory quality assurance (QA) reviews of all statutory audits.
-Audit firms that conduct statutory audits of public interest entities are reviewed every three years by the Auditing Public Oversight Board (APOB).
-QA reviews of other audit firms carrying out statutory audits are conducted every six years by the Audit Chamber of Ukraine (AChU)’s Quality Control Committee.
-According to the self-assessment conducted by the AChU—available in its SMO Action Plan— the overall QA review system complies with the requirements of SMO 1.
+Audit firms conducting statutory audits of public interest entities (PIEs) are reviewed every three years by the Audit Public Oversight Board (APOB), while QA reviews of other audit firms carrying out statutory audits are conducted every six years by the Audit Chamber of Ukraine (AChU) through its Quality Control Committee.

 Current Status: Review & Improve